galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 >
 {: .hands_on}

-> ### {% icon comment %} Comment
-> The training step generates 3 datasets.
+The training step generates 3 datasets.
 1) accuracy of the trained model, 2) the trained model, downloadable as a zip file, and 3) the trained model weights, downloadable as an hdf5 file.
 These files are needed for prediction in the next step.
-{: .comment}

 ### **Model Prediction**